-Many are finding themselves in a strange holding pattern as they grapple with the decision over what to do next.
-Do you go ahead with your chosen wedding date even though COVID-19 guidelines will ensure that it will hardly go as planned?
+Over the course of the last year, countless couples have found themselves in a strange holding pattern as they’ve had to grapple with the decision over what to do next.
+Do you go ahead with your chosen wedding date but downside your guest list?
 Or do you postpone with the hopes that you'll be able to have the wedding of their dreams—with no social distancing rules and a full guest list—down the line?

 Meet the Expert

-If you're having a downsized wedding in the U.S., push until early 2021.
+If you're having a downsized wedding in the U.S., push until summer 2021.

 If you're having a hometown wedding in the U.S., push until late 2021.

-If you're having a destination wedding in the U.S., push until early 2022.
+If you're having a destination wedding in the U.S., push until late 2022.

 A destination wedding means that pretty much everyone is traveling to participate in your wedding celebration.
 In regular circumstances, this is asking a lot of your guests, albeit for the important purpose of celebrating your nuptials.
-Given the current COVID restrictions, especially regarding travel, Chang recommends pushing your wedding out to early 2022 at least.
-"The chances of there being a working and reliable vaccine or treatment are relatively high, but also it’s more likely that at this point in time most people will have access to it," she says.
-That said, she notes that, even with a vaccine or treatment, people may still be hesitant to travel.
-"So pushing your date farther out gives them time to get comfortable with the idea of traveling so they'll attend," she adds.
+Given the COVID-19 restrictions, especially regarding travel, push your wedding out to late 2022 at least.

 If you're having an international destination wedding, push until mid-2022.